Off to Georgia ⛴ – or not after all?

 Luckily for such nice people we brought a souvenir from Switzerland and we were able to make the boy a huge joy with a small Swiss army knife 😀.

-We had lost all our strength, so we decided to travel the rest of the way by train.
+We had completely run out of energy, so we decided to cover the rest of the distance by train.

-To do this, we first had to drive the 30 km detour and then another 30 km to the next station.
-All this on good luck, because we didn’t find a timetable and nobody could really tell us if we could take the bikes on the train.
+To do this, we first had to cycle 30 km out of our way and then another 30 km to the nearest train station.
+We did this on the off chance, as we couldn’t find a timetable and no one could really tell us whether we could take our bikes on the train.

 Arriving in Odessa we are picked up by Alex with his adventurous folding bike and we ride together to his apartment, where we are allowed to be his Warmshowers guests for the next days.
 Thanks to him, we get to very exciting places in the city, far from the normal tourism.
 He took us to a party where experimental music was being played, which you can think of as people making instruments out of everyday objects like a rusty piece of tin.
 Furthermore, together with him we visited a secret, abandoned, dilapidated industrial complex with a private beach section directly on the Black Sea.